gunnarthorson/node-db-challenge/README.md

 - [ ] Explain the difference between `Relational Databases` and `SQL`.

+Relational Database is the database software itself, which manages storage, querying, and updating.
+SQL, the Structured Query Language, is a language used to query the Relational Database.
+Relational Databases is the system, and SQL is the language used to interact with the system.

 - [ ] Why do tables need a `primary key`?

+Each database table needs a primary key because it ensures row-level accessibility.
+Primary key column are unique.
+Each table has only one primary key.

 - [ ] What is the name given to a table column that references the primary key on another table.

+Foreign Key.
+The table containing the foreign key is called the child table

 - [ ] What do we need in order to have a _many to many_ relationship between two tables.

+Many-to-many relationship occurs when multiple records in a table are associated with multiple records in another table.

 ## Minimum Viable Product